MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Other updates:

-- Removed different sizes for the same model in the 3D toolkit.
+- Removed different sizes for the same model in the 3D toolkit (requires solution update).
 Since authors can now resize models, the different sizes are not needed anymore.

 - Updated the Follow (tag-along) behavior of the Step card to be consistent with the Windows Holographic OS (Shell) behavior where the Step card follows you when the option is turned on.